What is Athena Swan?

-Maynooth University achieved a Bronze Institution Award in 2018.
+Maynooth University renewed it's Bronze Institution Award in 2022.

 Which Maynooth University Departments/Faculties have an Athena Swan Award?